raymelon/string-fn/README.md

 #### wordsX
 > wordsX(str)

-It is same as `stripPunctuation`, but for extended Latin languages(German, French, Finnish, etc.).
+It is same as `words`, but for extended Latin languages(German, French, Finnish, etc.).